Why 'Fine' is the Most Dangerous Word

 "I'm fine."

 Two words.
-One lie so familiar it doesn't even register as a lie anymore.
-You say it at the doctor's office.
-You say it at dinner with friends.
-You say it when someone asks how you're doing and you accidentally make eye contact.
-It's the verbal equivalent of locking a door and throwing away the key, except the door leads to a room where you keep every feeling you were never allowed to acknowledge.
+One lie so familiar it doesn’t even register as a lie anymore.
+You say it at the doctor’s office, while at dinner with friends, and when someone asks how you’re doing and you accidentally make eye contact.

 And it’s starting to smell.

-What "Fine" Actually Means
+What "Fine" Actually Means for Survivors of Emotional Neglect

-Emotional neglect in adults doesn't always look like what you'd expect.
+Emotional neglect in adults doesn’t always look like what you’d expect.
 It rarely involves dramatic abandonment or obvious cruelty.
 Most often, it looks like a childhood where your feelings were too much, too sensitive, too inconvenient.
 A home where you learned that needs were burdens.
-Where the adults around you were too overwhelmed, distracted, or emotionally unavailable to reflect back to you who you were.

 "I'm fine" became your shield.
 Your shorthand.
 Your comfortable little prison.